Abramovich faces UK visa 'delay'

 - The 51-year-old is one of Russia's richest billionaires

-- He reportedly sold dolls before making his fortune in oil during the perestroika years in the 1990s
+- He reportedly sold dolls before making his fortune in oil in the 1990s after the collapse of the former Soviet Union

-- Mr Abramovich was a one-time business partner of the late Boris Berezovky, an associate of former Russian President Boris Yeltsin
+- Mr Abramovich was a one-time business partner of the late tycoon Boris Berezovky, an associate of former Russian President Boris Yeltsin

 - Critics say the two businessmen used their Kremlin "family" ties to acquire key state companies for below market value

-- Abramovich served as governor of Russia's Chukotka region and was an MP
+- Abramovich served as governor of Russia's Chukotka region

 - He is believed to be close to current Russian President Vladimir Putin